UPDATE: A Research Guide to Ukrainian Law

 · The Judge’s Library provides judges with legal information and methodological guidance.

-The only English language specialized printed edition containing Ukrainian laws and materials on business is the monthly magazine .
+The only English language specialized printed edition containing Ukrainian laws and materials on business is the monthly magazine The Ukrainian Journal of Business Law (UJBL).

-In Ukrainian, Russian and English contains comprehensive information divided about governmental activities and other information about Ukraine.
+The website of Executive Power of Ukraine (in Ukrainian, Russian and English) contains comprehensive information divided into two parts: activities of authorities and articles about Ukraine.
 It contains legislative database, as well as documents of the Cabinet of Ministers and proposed bills prepared by the Cabinet of Ministers.

 · the Verkhovna Rada of Ukraine;